 Ivan Reyes-Amezcua

-I'm a PhD student in Computer Science at Center for Research and Advanced Studies (CINVESTAV), where I research the robustness and security of deep learning models, with a current focus on medical imaging.
-I'm part of the CV INSIDE Lab.
-My advisors are Dr. Andres Mendez-Vazquez and Dr. Gilberto Ochoa-Ruiz.
+PhD in Computer Science and AI/ML Engineer with 6+ years of experience building and deploying machine learning systems, conversational AI, and scalable MLOps/LLMOps pipelines.
+I obtained my PhD from the Center for Research and Advanced Studies (CINVESTAV), where I researched the robustness and security of deep learning models with a focus on medical imaging, under the supervision of Dr. Andres Mendez-Vazquez and Dr. Gilberto Ochoa-Ruiz at the CV INSIDE Lab.

 Research